-One of the most difficult parts of the Coronavirus pandemic for patients and their families has been the unfortunate but necessary restrictions imposed by hospitals on visits and face-to-face communication.
-For many families, the harrowing devastation caused by the disease has only been made more difficult by not being able to be with their loved ones at their time of need.
+One of the most difficult parts of the Coronavirus pandemic for patients and their families has been the unfortunate, but necessary, restrictions imposed by NHS organisations on visiting.
+For many families, the harrowing devastation caused by the disease has only been made more difficult by not being able to be with their loved ones during their time of need.

 To support these families, Sherwood Forest Hospitals NHS Foundation Trust has helped relatives and carers to stay connected with their loved ones being cared for in the Intensive Care Unit (ICU) by giving them digital access to a patient diary using Patients Know Best (PKB).